sbmaruf/sbmaruf_website_source/content/author/admin/_index.md

 [[social]]
   icon = "cv"
   icon_pack = "ai"
-  link = "sbmaruf@gmail.com_1.pdf"
+  link = "bari0001@e.ntu.edu.sg.pdf"

 +++

 I am `M Saiful Bari`.
 You may also call me `Maruf`.
-I am a computer science enthusiast doing PhD in `Natural Language Processing` under [Prof. Dr. Shafiq Joty](https://raihanjoty.github.io/) in his lab [NTU-NLP](https://ntunlpsg.github.io/).
+I am a computer science enthusiast doing Ph.D. in `Natural Language Processing` under [Prof. Dr. Shafiq Joty](https://raihanjoty.github.io/) in his lab [NTU-NLP](https://ntunlpsg.github.io/).
 My research objective is to develop deep models that have the notion of humanity (brain motivated).
 I spend a huge amount of time and effort to explore unsupervised training and their possible contribution to generalizability and bias of the Multilingual Language Model.